Northshore Debate Series 2

 Hello!

-Thank you for considering me for your debate adjudication needs.
-I aspire to be the judge I wanted when I debated, namely one who was flexible and would judge the debate based purely on arguments made by debaters.
-To do that, I seek to be familiar with all common debate arguments and literature bases <i.e. everything which has historically been read in debates past or on this particular topic, I am the nerd who when I got to GBS the first thing I did was sit down and read through every backfile> such that my own ignorance will not be a barrier to judging the arguments you want to go for.
-This is an ongoing process and aspiration for me rather than an end point, but in general I would <somewhat unfortunately> say I have above average knowledge related to NATO & US policy regarding it.
+Thank you for considering me for your debate adjudication needs!
+Judging is one of my favorite things & I aspire to be the judge I wanted when I debated, namely one who was flexible and would judge the debate based on arguments made by debaters.
+To do that, I seek to be familiar with all debate arguments and literature bases such that my own ignorance will not be a barrier to judging the arguments you want to go for.
+This is an ongoing process and aspiration for me rather than an end point, but in general I would say you should probably pref me.

 <*Judging Quirks*>